What is a basketball cut?

 Afterwards, 2 receives the ball from 3, which could then lead to a three-point shot, assuming that is open.

-The simple diagrams below demonstrate examples of curl cuts within offensive action.
+The diagram below demonstrates an example of the curl cut within offensive action.

 Afterwards, 2 receives the ball from 3 and can score via a layup at the basket.